 Updated: February 3, 2020

-A coil mattress is also known as a pocket coil mattress (or pocket spring mattresses).
+A hybrid coil mattress is also known as an individually wrapped coil mattress.
 You may also see some varieties sold as "open coil mattresses."
-Like innerspring mattresses, pocket coil mattresses have coils (or springs) that support you as you sleep.
+Like innerspring mattresses, individually wrapped coil mattresses have coils (or springs) that support you as you sleep.

-When you compare an innerspring mattress vs. a pocket coil mattress, the main difference is that an innerspring mattress has a core of connected springs, while the springs in a pocket coil mattress are separate.
+When you compare an innerspring mattress vs. an individually wrapped coil mattress, the main difference is that an innerspring mattress has a core of connected springs, while the springs in an individually wrapped coil mattress are separate.

-When making a pocket coil mattress, the bed manufacturer wraps each spring in a fabric pocket.
+When making an individually wrapped coil mattress, the bed manufacturer wraps each spring in a fabric material.
 This design provides more support than an innerspring, and it minimizes movement when the user shifts positions.

 Though coil tensions and quality vary, just like with any other mattress types, coil mattresses provide a slightly softer, quieter sleeping experience, especially when you compare them to innerspring mattresses.